With so many opportunities to choose from, it’s worth keeping these things in mind:

 6. Still not sure?

-We have launched the Give it a Go! campaign, a range of one-off opportunities which are perfect if you want to try something new or if you cannot commit on the long term.
+We have launched the Give it a Go! programme, a range of one-off opportunities which are perfect if you want to try something new or if you cannot commit on the long term.
 Check out our next opportunities on the Give it a Go! page and in our calendar.

 This guide has been created after https://knowhownonprofit.org/how-to/how-to-volunteer